-- Change the resolution limit to a value of 0.75 or lower. - Click on <Find Runs>, check the runs you would like to integrate (leave out the Matrix runs).
+- Change the resolution limit to a value of 0.75 or better. - Click on <Find Runs>, check the runs you would like to integrate (leave out the Matrix runs).

-Figure 22, Integration Start Window with <Select Runs> Window open
+Figure 21, Integration Start Window with <Select Runs> Window open

-- If your structure features at least one long unit cell axis (> 30 Å), increase the queue length.
+• If your structure features at least one long unit cell axis (> 30 Å), increase the queue length.
 Click <Integration Options>, and increase the <Image Queue> (to e.g. 20 or 30, default is 7).
-Otherwise a large number of reflections might be rejected as exceeding the queue length. - Click on <Start Integration>.
-This will start the integration.
-Wait for it to finish, this might take several minutes.
+Otherwise a large number of reflections that exceed the queue length might be rejected.